Street and Right-of-Way Maintenance Program

-The Street Maintenance Program provides for the maintenance of all City streets.
-There are approximately 30 centerline miles of streets which also represents approximately 5.5 million square feet of pavement.
+The Street Maintenance Program provides for the maintenance of all City streets and bridges.
+There are approximately 30.4 centerline miles of streets which includes the new Via Real extension.
+This amount of centerline miles represents approximately 6 million square feet of pavement.
 Maintenance of City streets includes:

-- Bikeway (Bike Paths, Bike Lanes, and Bike Routes) Maintenance
+- Bikeways (Bike Paths, Bike Lanes, and Bike Routes)

 Repairs of pavement potholes and traffic signing and striping are able to be performed by Street Maintenance Division staff.
-Maintenance contracts augment Street Maintenance Division staff for larger work involving pavement replacement, traffic signals, and street lights.
+Maintenance contracts augment Street Maintenance Division staff for larger work.

 - Graffiti removal

-Repairs of sidewalks and tree trimming are able to be performed by Street Maintenance Division staff.
-Maintenance contracts augment Street Maintenance Division staff for larger work that involves removing and replacing curbs, gutters, curb ramps, and trees.
+Repairs of sidewalks and street tree trimming are able to be performed by Street Maintenance Division staff.
+Maintenance contracts augment Street Maintenance Division staff for larger work.

 Tree Advisory Board